ethanbutler/medusa/README.md

     -o, --output <output>  Output location (should be name of a json file)
 ```

+You must also specify a base URL to use.
 A sample call might look like:

 ```
-medusa -t posts -p order=asc -p orderby=title -o dump.json
+medusa http://sample.dev -t posts -p order=asc -p orderby=title -o dump.json
 ```

 This will output a JSON dump of the data named dump.json in your current working directory.

 ## On the radar/caveats

-* This is very much intended to be used with structure of the WordPress REST API, but can ~~probably~~ be repurposed for other needs
+* This is very much intended to be used with structure of the WordPress REST API, but can ~~probably~~ be repurposed for other APIs that use a `?page=` param for pagination.
+You'll likely need to update some things anyway.
 * Right now, types all have to be specified manually